bisscay/DataStructures-Performance/README.md

 #### Week 5
 Part 1: Spell checking and more benchmarking

-(Trie over TreeSet/Balanced BST, TreeSet over BST, BST over General Tree, Tree over LinkedList).
+(Trie over TreeSet/Balanced BST, TreeSet over BST, BST over General Tree, LinkedList is a Tree in essence).

 Implemented a dictionary of words, and compared the performance of using a Binary Search Tree over a LinkedList.
 The TreeSet in the Java API uses balanced BSTs to store keys facilitating more efficient insertion and retrieval.